Eddie-Carrizales/Eddie-Carrizales/README.md

 </tr>
 </table>

-Compiled list of some of my projects:
+A compiled list of some of my projects:
 --------------------------------

 ### iOS Applications (Swift)